saronsamuel/saronsamuel.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in Computer Science at Johns Hopkins University, with a focus on natural language processing and information retrieval.
-Previously I did my Bachelors and Masters in Computer Science at Stanford University.
-My research explores multimodal retrieval, ranking algorithms, and low-resource languages.
-I am particularly interested in improving how models retrieve and process information from diverse data sources, including text, video, and multilingual content.
+I am a first-year PhD student in Computer Science at Johns Hopkins University, advised by Eugene Yang and Benjamin Van Durme.
+I collaborate with people in the Center for Langauge and Speech Processing and the Human Language Technology Center of Excellence.
+Previously I did my Bachelors and Masters in Computer Science at Stanford University, where I worked with Omar Khattab and Chris Potts, and was advised by Mehran Sahami.